The Emetophobia questionnaire measures the severity of symptoms within three key areas of thinking referred to as limiting beliefs.

-Bear in mind that this questionnaire assumes that you suffer from Emetophobia and the score is an indication of how “severe” your specific phobia is.
+Bear in mind that this emetophobia questionnaire assumes that you suffer from emetophobia in the first place and the score is an indication of how “severe” your specific phobia is.

 In simple terms a score of zero would indicate that your phobia has almost no impact on your life, whilst a score of 30 indicates that it has a very large impact on you.